oriolcg/GridapOffshore.jl/index.md

-@def title = "**Gridap Offshore**: A library of Finite Element tutorials for/by Offshore and Hydraulic Engineers"
+@def title = "<b>Gridap Offshore</b>: A library of Finite Element tutorials for/by Offshore and Hydraulic Engineers"
 @def tags = ["syntax", "code"]
 @def mintoclevel=1
 @def maxtoclevel=1

 This is a library of tutorials made for and by Hydraulic and Offshore Engineering students at [**Delft University of Technology**](www.tudelft.nl).
 The goal of this library is two fold:

-1. Guide students on the use of [*Gridap.jl*](https://github.com/gridap/Gridap.jl) to solve PDEs with the Finite Element method, providing tutorials for a wide variety of background levels.
+1. Guide students on the use of [*Gridap.jl*](https://github.com/gridap/Gridap.jl) to solve PDEs, providing tutorials for a wide variety of background levels.
 2. Give visibility to the work of MSc students that used Gridap.jl in their MSc thesis/project.

 The collection of tutorials posted in this site are based on [*Gridap.jl*](https://gridap.github.io/Gridap.jl/stable/) a pure *Julia* Finite Element library.
 Here you will find tutorials covering contents in computational modeling taught in the [Civil Engineering MSc at TU Delft](https://www.tudelft.nl/en/education/programmes/masters/civil-engineering/msc-civil-engineering), and tutorials related to MSc thesis from different masters, including: